rohith788/identifyService/README.md

 This service consolidates contact information to reconcile identities based on email and phone number.

+This service is using a free tier for hosting and at times can get inactive.

+**So please give it about 1 minute if it gets too slow**
 ## Features

 - Identifies and consolidates contact entries based on provided email and phone number.